-The subjects form part of a block of flats and it has been assumed that maintenance/repair costs of the common parts of the building and external grounds will be shared on an equitable basis with the adjoining proprietors.
-The exact liability should be confirmed.
+The subjects form part of a block of flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
+It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.
 Rights of access, land ownership and maintenance liabilities around the periphery of the subjects should also be confirmed by reference to the Title Deeds.